Cycling Hub: Salt Lake City

 Starting at Utah’s Hogle Zoo, Emigration Canyon begins a gradual 8-mile, 1000-foot climb to the top of Little Mountain.
 For new but driven cyclists, this is a perfect challenge.
-The last mile kicks up a bit, but is short enough to dig deep and press to the top.
+The last mile kicks up a

 Once at the top, you’ll have great views of Salt Lake Valley to the west and of Little Dell Reservoir to the east.
 If you don’t have a ton of time to ride, but want to experience something outside of Salt Lake, this is it!
 Sunday mornings will be the quietest as far as car traffic is concerned.

 More experienced riders may want to press-on beyond Little Mountain to the summit of Big Mountain.
 Just continue toward Little Dell Reservoir and turn left onto SR 65.
 This addition throws in an extra 1600 feet of elevation gain over 7-miles (one-way) and presents glorious views of the city floor below.